Debt Consolidation Program

 She had a good friend who was a lender and she asked, “What could be the affect on my credit?”
 The lender explained, “There are two things you must understand.
 One is credit score, and the other is credit worthiness.
 Right now you have a high credit score but you have $22,000 in debt and are just paying minimum payments and interest.
 The debt isn’t going anywhere.
 You are not credit worthy and neither I (nor anyone I know) would give you a loan because you can’t pay it back.
-Additionally, if you enroll in a credit counseling program, many lenders look at that as equivalent to a chapter 13 bankruptcy because it is essentially the same thing.
+Additionally, if you enroll in a credit counseling program, many lenders look at that as equivalent to a chapter 13 bankruptcy because a third party is making your payments for you.
 So, my recommendation is that if you can pay your unsecured debts off in full, or make more than the minimum payments to be done quickly, do that first.
 If you’re treading water on your debts, while I used to recommend consumer credit counseling 20 years ago, the program now doesn’t work well.
 The creditors don’t reduce interest rates much – they used to go to 0% in some cases but not anymore.
 I think it’s actually worse than just paying more than the minimums.”

 Her lender friend continued, “My suggestion would be to speak to a reputable debt settlement company to see if that would work for you so that you can get your debts taken care of faster and save more money.
 Then, when you are done, keep on saving the same amount in a savings account so that you have cash and can rely less on credit.
 I give you this advice as a friend who makes his money giving out loans – I don’t want to see you enslaved to creditors as I see so many people.
 Then, if you want to get a home loan, car loan or other large loan, you can do so much more comfortably and not risk losing your home or car because you can’t afford the payments.”